ryanannis/UnnamedEngine/Readme.md

 ![Alt text](/Screenshots/ss01.png "Engine Screenshot") *Yes, this is the best image I could find.*

-**Warning:  Why is the entire screen white?**

-Go back to 90a4738f9742ac2bd9b3b22ce2ee1b4d923be564.
-I've currently deleted the entire renderer due to bad design and am redoing it.
-(I should really be using Git branching).

 ## What is this?

 This is a game engine (in VERY EARLY STAGES) inspired by the architecture of Overwatch    https://www.gdcvault.com/play/1024653/Networking-Scripted-Weapons-and-Abilities.